 So why don’t the Humanists reject the Romans?
 Talk about bloodthirsty!

-Then there’s the fact that this utterly biased propagandist doesn’t share the reasons behind these events.
-In fact, the people affected were not innocent.
-They, with forethought, rebelled against the source of life and wreaked havoc on those who were the innocent.
+This utterly biased propagandist doesn’t share the reasons behind the biblical judgment of people who, with forethought, rebelled against the source of life and wreaked havoc on those who were the innocent.